 The United States has created 5 categories (called “preferences”) whereby an individual may obtain lawful permanent residence (a green card) in the United States based upon employment.
-The current law allows a total of 140,000 persons to immigrate to United States each year through employment.
+The current law allows a total of 140,000 persons to immigrate to the United States each year through employment.

 The 5 employer-sponsored categories are:

 - First Preference: (EB-1) Priority Workers including Persons of Extraordinary Ability, Outstanding Professors and Researchers, and Multinational Organization Executives and Managers.

 - Second Preference: (EB-2) Members of the Professions Holding Advanced Degrees and Persons of Exceptional Ability.

 - Third Preference: (EB-3) Professionals, Skilled and Other Workers, including Nurses and Physical Therapists.

 - Fourth Preference: (EB-4) Special Immigrants including Religious Workers.